msheikh1/SEGP/README.md

-# flutter_school

 # Belize Preschool App
-## Brief description of your app.
+## Preschool app designed using flutter

 # Prerequisites
-## Software and Dependencies that need to be installed before running your app.
+Software and Dependencies that need to be installed before running your app.
 - Flutter SDK (version)
 - Dart SDK (version)
 - Android Studio (with emulator which you can add in the device manager section for android studio) for Android testing